 For many dogs going to the vet can be a stressful time.
 This, in turn, makes it a very awkward and stressful time for the owner and can make examining your dog very difficult for your veterinarian.
 In extreme cases, skittish dogs may require sedation for simple routine procedures and examinations.

-Learn how to calm your dog down with the following tips and make the next visit to the vet clinic an enjoyable one – for you AND your dog!
+Learn how to calm a dog down with the following tips and make the next visit to the vet clinic an enjoyable one – for you AND your dog!

 Be Your Pet’s Safety Net